electroneum/electroneum/README.md

 ## Hardware Wallet Support

-(Coming soon)

 A hardware wallet is a cryptocurrency wallet which stores the user's private keys (critical piece of information used to authorise outgoing transactions on the blockchain network) in a secure hardware device.
 The main principle behind hardware wallets is to provide full isolation between the private keys and your easy-to-hack computer or smartphone.

-Electroneum currently supports Ledger hardware wallet.
+Electroneum currently supports the Ledger Nano S hardware wallet.

 <p align="center">